wim07101993/ChallengerCs/README.md

 has one rule: **it must work**.
 To verify whether it works, unit tests and benchmarks are written, ready to test.

-To keep comparissons fair, there are different categories to enter in:
+To keep comparisons fair, there are different categories to enter in:

 - `.Net`
 - `Linq`
 - Performance
-- Obsucation / Source length
+- Obfuscation / Source length

 ## Challenge categories